 After Part 1 and Part 2.
 I want to embark on a code review.
 Playing the pathologist, running a small diagnostic on the diagnose table and its friends.
 Relationaaaaaaah By the all mighty, we shall invoke SchemaSpy, and the picture should speak: I now feel so sad for diagnose.
 Quarantine measures?
 The only relation isContinue reading “IDENTITY crisis — 3.
 Relational Distancing”

 … and that surely is for good reason when you check how the nvarchar(max)/varchar(max) family is treated.
 As I moved from PostgreSQL to SQL Server 2008R2 one of the things I missed the most were all the out of the box aggregation functions.
 And one of them was string_agg().
-We migrated last year from 2008R2Continue reading “string_agg() do not max alone — #SQLServer #SQLNewBlogger”
+We migrated last year from 2008R2Continue reading “string_agg() does not max alone — #SQLServer #SQLNewBlogger”

 I’m not that a fan of ORM.
 Surely because I also don’t have to program with OOP language (C#, Java…).
 From the experience so far, it has mostly been a fight more than a cooperation.
 To be honest it may play well with the database but the software design decision are trickling down to theContinue reading “Trigger the ORM”